jrcreative/Pico-Forecast/README.md

 # Pico Forecast Plugin
 This plugin is for the flat file CMS [pico](https://github.com/picocms/Pico)

 This plugin pull weather data from the [forecast.io](https://developer.forecast.io/docs/v2) api.
-All you need to do is get an api key, and provide lattitude and longitude coordinates.
+All you need to do is get an api key, and provide latitude and longitude coordinates.

 Animated icons by the developers of forecast.io [skycons.js](https://github.com/darkskyapp/skycons) are also supported.